WenzyWong/WenzyWong/README.md

 This is Wenzy, a Ph.D. student at Fundan University.

-- 🔭 My current research keywords: Bioinformatics; Cancer; Microbiome.
+- 🧬 Research keywords: Bioinformatics; Cancer; Microbiome.

 - ♾️ Interdisciplinary research always attracts me.
 Connecting ideas is a fascinating act of creative intelligence!